 Output Formats #

-Litmus produces test data through a fixed pipeline — three on-disk stores plus two CLI commands for post-hoc rendering and conversion.
+Litmus produces test data through a fixed pipeline — four on-disk stores plus two CLI commands for post-hoc rendering and conversion.

 What's always on #